 - Scholarship Taxes and Fellowship Taxes

 Often, though not always, winning an external or internal fellowship generates this kind of income.
 The NSF GRFP and DoD NDSEG are probably the most well-known examples of this type of income at the graduate level for STEM fields.
 Basically, you’re being paid because you won an award, not because you are directly trading work or time for money.
-This kind of income can come from training grants and other kinds of grants as well as fellowships, and in those cases you might or might not be labeled a fellow.
+This kind of income can also come from training grants, such as the NIH T32, and in those cases you might or might not be labeled a fellow by your institution.

 Personally, over my time in/near academia, I received awarded income on five occasions:

 - I was postbaccalaureate fellow at the NIH for a year between undergrad and grad school, and my income was reported on a 1099-G.